Barrow-in-Furness: Arts

 Barrow has produced several musical performers of note.
 They include Thomas Round, a singer and actor in D'Oyly Carte productions of Savoy Opera as well as Glenn Cornick, the original bass guitarist in the rock band Jethro Tull.
 Paul MacKenzie, bass player with 1980s Preston-based thrash metal band Xentrix, is from Barrow.
+Stephen Fitzpatrick (1994/95-2019), lead singer and guitarist of the late indie duo Her's, was also from Barrow.
 More recently, hip-hop DJ and record producer Aim has had considerable commercial success.